grok.org.uk:/#

 Introduction

-When using masquerading with Sendmail, there exist a number of 'exposed users'.
-By default, 'root' is included in this list.
-For instance, if all mail from foo.com was masqueraded as bar.com, root@foo.com would not be masqueraded by default.
+When using masquerading with Sendmail, there exists a list of so-called exposed users.
+By default, root is included in this list.
+For example, if all mail from foo.com is masqueraded as bar.com, mail sent as root@foo.com would not normally be rewritten.

 This short article explains how to remove this restriction.